 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Canon 400mm f5.6L USM is the longer of the two lenses at 257mm.
-The Zeiss Otus 100mm F1.4 with a length of 129mm is 128mm shorter.
-On the other hand, the Zeiss Otus 100mm F1.4 has a larger diameter of 101mm compared to Canon 400mm f5.6L USM's 90mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Canon 400mm f5.6L USM is the longer of the two lenses at 257mm.
+The Zeiss Otus 100mm F1.4 with a length of 129mm, is 128mm shorter.
+On the other hand, the Zeiss Otus 100mm F1.4 has a larger diameter of 101mm compared to the Canon 400mm f5.6L USM's 90mm diameter.

 Lens Mounts

-Both Zeiss Otus 100mm F1.4 and Canon 400mm f5.6L USM has the same Canon EF lens mount.
+Both the Zeiss Otus 100mm F1.4 and the Canon 400mm f5.6L USM has the same Canon EF lens mount.
 Some of the latest released cameras that are compatible with the Canon EF lenses are Canon 1D X III, Canon 6D MII and Canon 5D MIV.

 Zeiss Otus 100mm F1.4 is also available in Nikon F (FX) mount.